 Where do I park?

 You may park anywhere on campus as long as you do not have a TWU decal on your vehicle and you do not park in any Disability or State Vehicle parking spaces (both of these are marked with a white curb).
-For a map of campus please click here.
+Find a map of the campus here.

 Orientation Payment Information